ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 Without access to a reference genome, we want to assemble the RAD loci and examine population structure.
-However, before we can do that, we want to explore the *de novo* parameter space in order to be confident that we are assembling our data in an optimal way.
-Stack formation is controlled by three main
+However, before we can do that, we want to explore the *de novo* parameter space for the in order to be confident that we are assembling our data in an optimal way.
+Stack (i.e. locus) formation is controlled by three main
+parameters:

+-m :  the minimum amount of reads to create a locus) **-M : the number of mismatches allowed between alleles of the same locus** -n : The number of mismatches between between loci between individuals

+If that does not make sense or you would like to know more, have a quick read of [this explanation from the manual](http://catchenlab.life.illinois.edu/stacks/param_tut.php).

-parameters: m (the minimum read depth); M (the number of mismatches between alleles) and n (the number of mismatches between loci in the catalog).
-Here, we will optimize M for the stickleback data using a subset of the full dataset provided.
-After this, we can use the optimal value we have found for M in the *de novo* exercise below.
-We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess which value for M recovers the highest number of new polymorphic loci found across 80% of the individuals (r80 loci).
+Here, we will optimize the parameter M using the collaborative power of our wonderful team.
+After We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775) to assess which parameters value for M recovers the highest number of new polymorphic loci found across 80% of the individuals (r80 loci).

 This approach is described more in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775)